 Are There Special Rules for Certain Types of Businesses?

 Yes, some businesses are subject to additional requirements when it comes to protecting their customers from harm.
-For example, law establishes specific security requirements for convenience stores (which include installing a security camera system, providing employee training, and limiting the amount of cash they have on hand).
+For example, Florida law establishes specific security requirements for convenience stores (which include installing a security camera system, providing employee training, and limiting the amount of cash they have on hand).
 Additionally, there are legally-recognized standards for premises such as pools and construction sites, where invitees can be at increased risk for dangerous slip, trip, and fall injuries.

 Now for a Free, No-Obligation Consultation